 A financial instrument is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-The Company includes in this category short-term non-financing receivables including accrued interest receivable and prepayments.
+The Company includes in this category term deposits in banks with original maturities of more than three months or less, short-term non-financing receivables including accrued interest receivable and prepayments.